 Calming and soothing yourself takes lots of practice, and it is not the only tactic you can use to feel better.
 Medicine is the cornerstone of many people’s treatment as well as mine personally, and therapy is also enormously helpful.
 If you do get to go to therapy, enlist your therapist in your efforts to build a set of coping skills.
 That’s what they’re there for.
 You have the right as a patient to determine the goals you have for yourself in therapy.
 My current goal is simply “to reduce suffering”.

-I recommend medicine and therapy as a primary treatment strategy, but I know that’s not an option for everyone.
-Using coping skills and tools, however, is something anyone can practice.
+Medicine and therapy are my primary treatment strategy, but I know that’s not an option for everyone.
+Coping skills and tools, however, are free.
 Remember that you have to build up your skills through practice and that they will become more effective over time.
 Don’t give up.
 It is possible to feel better.
 But “better” doesn’t mean “happy.”
 It means reducing the amount of pain you feel in the moment.

-I highly recommend building your own toolbox, no matter what your issue is.
-Try the ones above to find out if they work for you, and add to it whenever you find something soothing; either thoughts or actions.
-It will give you a physical touchstone (because it is written down) whenever you need it.
+I highly recommend building your own toolbox, no matter what is causing your struggles.
+Try mine to find out if they work for you, and add to your kit whenever you find soothing thoughts or actions.
+It will give you a touchstone whenever you need it.